Skip to main content

 Related Reading

 If you are ready to see the exact numbers, read what a WordPress migration actually costs by site size, the honest WordPress vs Next.js comparison, or the step-by-step WordPress to Next.js migration guide.
+For a sign of where this is heading, see how Cloudflare built its own WordPress replacement.

 Frequently Asked Questions